Robert Miano: Career

 When Robert Miano returned to New York City, he took up method acting studies with Lee Strasberg and Warren Robertson.
 It was during this time in the mid 70's that Miano garnered attention from numerous directors including Michael Winner, Howard W. Koch, and Chuck Workman, among others.

 Upon his relocation to Los Angeles, Miano honed in on his craft as a character actor for over thirty years, appearing in hundreds of feature films and numerous television programs.
 He is perhaps best known for repeatedly playing mobster characters.

 In 1994 and 1995, Miano played Bronx mob boss Joe Scully on the soap opera General Hospital.
 There his character was the one-time mentor and possible future rival to resident mobster Sonny Corinthos.
 Miano also portrayed real-life Bonanno crime family capo Alphonse "Sonny Red" Indelicato in the 1997 film Donnie Brasco, alongside Al Pacino, Michael Madsen, and Johnny Depp.
 He also co-starred in the film The Funeral, with Christopher Walken, Chris Penn, and Benicio del Toro.
-Miano played a mobster character called Frank "Frankie Eyes" Chalmers on the sci-fi series Star Trek: Deep Space Nine and real-life Mafia boss Vito Genovese in the 1999 television film Lansky, written by David Mamet.
+Miano played a mobster character called "Frankie Eyes" on the sci-fi series Star Trek: Deep Space Nine and real-life Mafia boss Vito Genovese in the 1999 television film Lansky, written by David Mamet.

-Currently Robert Miano is represented by Beth Stein Agency and by Liz Fuller at Citizen Skull Productions.